Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

 Relying on the mean-field approximation, $G_2$ reads as:

 Note that $G_1(R,0) = G_2(R,0) = 0$ as expected since both $G_1$ and $G_2$ refer to the connected version of the one-body and density-density correlation function respectively.
-The previous analytical expression of $G_2(R,t)$ is consistent with Ref.~\cite{despresnew} where the following expression is found:
+The previous analytical form of $G_2(R,t)$ is consistent with the following expression found using the set of EoMs defined at Eq.~\eqref{EoMs}:

 where $g_2(R,t) = \langle \hat{n}_{R} \hat{n}_{0} \rangle_t$ denotes the non-connected density-density correlation function in the SF-mean-field regime while considering loss processes via a time-dependent density $n(t)$.
-The latter expression also relies on the mean-field approximation.
+The latter expression is discussed in Appendix~\ref{g2} together with the theoretical expression of the condensate density $n(t)$ in the non-interacting case $U = 0$.
 By considering particle-number conservation, i.e. $n(t) = n = \bar{n}$, for the isolated BH chain and according to the definition of $G_2$ and $g_2$, we can deduce that $G_2(R,t) = g_2(R,t) - g2(R,0)$.
 Hence, we find:

 leading finally to the expected expression of $G_2$ at Eq.~\eqref{eq_G_2}.
 Note that the connected part of the $G_2$ correlation function namely $-\langle \hat{n}_{R} \rangle_t \langle \hat{n}_{0} \rangle_t + \langle \hat{n}_{R} \rangle_0 \langle \hat{n}_{0} \rangle_0$ vanishes for the isolated BH chain.
 Indeed, according to Ref.~\cite{despresnew}, in the presence of particle losses the $G_1$ (non-connected) one-body correlation function also called one-body density matrix is defined and takes the following form in the SF-mean-field regime: